Suffrage for Americans with disabilities: Help America Vote Act

-Critics of the Act claim that it's reach should be expanded to more than solely federal elections.
+Critics of the Act claim that its reach should be expanded to more than solely federal elections.
 While states receive funding for disability-accessible touchscreen electronic voting machines under HAVA, municipalities such as cities and towns do not directly receive funding.
 As a result, critics claim that the machines are not evenly distributed.

 National Voter Registration Act

 The National Voter Registration Act of 1993 attempted to increase the historically low registration rates of minorities and persons with disabilities by requiring both federal and state agencies to assist in voter registration procedures.

 Civil Rights of Institutionalized Persons Act

 Passed into law in 1980, the Civil Rights of Institutionalized Persons Act protects the rights of persons in jails, publicly operated nursing homes, and institutions for people with psychiatric or developmental disabilities.

 Voting Rights Act

-Originally passed into law in 1965 to combat racial discrimination at polling places, the Voting Rights Act of 1965 has recently supported advances of disabled suffrage.
+Originally passed into law to combat racial discrimination at polling places, the Voting Rights Act of 1965 has recently been used to support advances of disabled suffrage.
 Section 208 of the Act allows citizens affected by "blindness, disability, or the inability to read or write" to assign an individual to help cast votes within a ballot box.
 Restrictions on the assignment of said individual include the voter's employer or agent of their union.